schoeberl/chisel-lab/vending/README.md

 You may have more ideas.
 Please explain and include any optional design work in your report.

- * Display price and sum as decimal numbers making the machine less nerdy.
  * Supplement the alarm by visual signal, for example blinking the sum display.
  * Count coins and assert alarm if a coin compartment is full (>20 of given type ).
  * Maximum number of cans in the machine; for example 20.
 If the machine gets empty show ```EPty``` in the four seven-segment displays.
  * Implement a digital debouncer circuit.
-This will allow you to use the push buttons on the Basys 3 board itself (instead of the extermal Pmod BTN pushbutton module).
+This will allow you to use the push buttons on the Basys 3 board itself (instead of the external Pmod BTN push-button module).
- * Connect a [UART](https://github.com/schoeberl/chisel-book/blob/master/src/main/scala/uart/uart.scala) to your VM and sending messages to your laptop
+ * Connect a [UART](https://github.com/schoeberl/chisel-book/blob/master/src/main/scala/uart/uart.scala) to your VM and sending messages to your laptop.
  * ... your ideas

 The *standard solution* without any optional tasks is considered a